Zaharakatd22/Coffee_Machine/README.md

 Coffee Machine administrate console program

-With thanks ещ HyperSkill and JetBrains
+With thanks to HyperSkill and JetBrains